0-Pierre/jellyseerr/README.md

 - Add a new email layout to send it to an user when subscription expires and is renewed.
 - Add popup for expired or never subscribed user to subscribe.
 - Track Paypal email incoming when an user renew his subscription to automaticly change his subscription status to active.
+- Fix welcome mail layout.

+### Completed Features

 - Add confirmation message before rensend welcome email button actives.

-### Completed Features

 - Add restriction system that will allow request for the user only if he's subscribed or lifetime and remove it when expired.
 - Add epsiode locale support in new slider.
 - Add resend welcome mail button.